gchojnowski/gapTrick/README.md

 # Colab notebook

-The repository  provides a Colab notebook that can be used to run gapTrick without having to satisfy its hardware (GPU) and software dependencies on your computer.
+You can run gapTrick on Colab server without having to satisfy its hardware (GPU) and software dependencies on your computer.
 Click the link to start a new Colab session:
 [gapTrick_custom.ipynb](https://colab.research.google.com/github/gchojnowski/gapTrick/blob/main/gapTrick_custom.ipynb)

 <br/>